rakeshkolpepatil/Notes/C++_Notes.md

 There are few things that you can do with floating point numbers that can not be done with integers such as

 #### 1. Diving by zero -
-- In integer arithmetic, division by zero causes a runtime error or crash.
+- In **integer arithmetic, division by zero causes a runtime error or crash**.
-- In floating-point arithmetic, dividing by zero yields Infinity (positive or negative):
+- In **floating-point arithmetic, dividing by zero yields Infinity (positive or negative)**:

   ```cpp
   n(floating point number)/0 = (+/-) Infinity